Ammar-Alnagar/Hybrid-ARAG/README.md

 5-Integrate the usage of mamba2 models (Done)

-6-Implement Multi-Agent structure (WIP)
+6-Implement Multi-Agent structure (Done)

-7-Research the possibility of Reinforcementlearning for the model ? can models learn to use appropriate methods ?
+7-Research the possibility of Reinforcementlearning for the model (Wip)

 ________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________